PowerShell/platyPS/README.md

 * Write PowerShell External Help in Markdown
 * Generate markdown help for your existing modules
+* Keep markdown help up-to-date with your code

 Markdown help docs can be generated from old external help files (also known as MAML-xml help), the command objects (reflection), or both.